 Morphology and/or disorder of the system have a strong influence on the exciton diffusion length.
 Rexiati will use Kinetic Monte Carlo (KMC) simulation to evaluate diffusion length and the other interesting parameters of the two molecules.
 In addition he will also use Raman and photo-absorption spectroscopy with DFT (density functional theory) and TDDFT (time-dependent density functional theory).

 Rexiati was born in Hoten, China.
 In 2017 he received his Master`s degree in theoretical physics from the Cergy-Pontoise University, Paris, France.
-He is currently working as a PhD researcher at the Laboratory for Chemistry of Novel Materials in Mons, Belgium.
+He is currently working as a PhD researcher at the Laboratory for Chemistry of Novel Materials in Mons, Belgium, finishing his PhD.